kianbehzad/Zprava/INSTALL.md

 ```

 Now, all you need to do is to compile and run the client code.
-In order to do so open the provided ".pro" file in the "ZPclient/Zprava" directory with qtcreator IDE and then run the code from the menubar, or you can run it with qmake.
+In order to do so open the provided ".pro" file in the "ZPclient/Zprava" directory from this repo with qtcreator IDE and then run the code from the menubar, or you can compile it with qmake.